bassix/finance/README.md

-# finance
+# bassix finance

-Resources to help to map prices, money, currencies and taxes
+This small library is for handling finances consisting of prices, money, currencies and taxes.